 Credit risk is the risk of financial loss resulting from the failure of a counterparty, for any reason, to fully honour its financial or contractual obligations to the Company, primarily arising from our mortgage lending activities.
 Fluctuations in real estate values may reduce the net realizable value of the collateral property to the Company.
 These risks may result in defaults and credit losses, which may result in a loss of earnings.
 Credit losses occur when a counterparty fails to meet its obligations to the Company and the value realized on the sale of the underlying security deteriorates below the carrying amount of the exposure.
 The Company mitigates this risk by having well established lending policies in place that ensure mortgages are well secured and by limiting its exposure to any one mortgagor.
 This would include ensuring, at origination, that the value of the mortgage never exceeds 80% of the appraised value of the property.
 Due to the short term duration of the financial assets held, the quality of the collateral tends to be impacted more so by specific factors relating to the borrower, such as their ability to maintain the property, as opposed to market fluctuations.
 However, during 2022 and 2023 there has been significant market volatility which has seen reduction in sales volumes and declining sales prices in the lenders market which increases the Company's credit risk.
-The maximum exposure to credit risk at March 31, 2023 is the carrying values of its mortgage investments, including accrued interest receivable, which total \$211,346,228 (Restated - Note 4) (December 31, 2022 - \$220,426,174 (Restated - Note 4)).
+The maximum exposure to credit risk at December 31, 2023 is the carrying values of its mortgage investments, including accrued interest receivable, which total \$ 202,441,200 (December 31, 2022 - \$220,426,174 (Restated - Note 4)).
 The Company has recourse under these investments in the event of default by the borrower, in which case, the Company would have a claim against the underlying security.
 When it is determined that there is a shortfall resulting after the sale of the property held as collateral, the Company will instruct legal counsel to pursue the mortgagor and or, if applicable, the guarantor, provided there is reasonable assurance of recovery.
 Likewise, in some cases further collection action is taken against other parties involved in the mortgage transaction when it is reasonable to assume they may have been negligent in fulfilling their responsibilities.
 In all cases, the shortfall is written off immediately and any recoveries included into income when received.

-There are no significant concentrations of credit risk as the average mortgage amount as at March 31, 2023 was \$575,861 (December 31, 2022 - \$517,657) and the largest mortgage was \$13,690,251 (December 31, 2022 - \$13,636,732) with a recorded impairment of \$5,518,847 (Restated - Note 4) (December 31, 2022 - \$5,307,662 (Restated - Note 4)).
+There are no significant concentrations of credit risk as the average mortgage amount as at December 31, 2023 was \$637,843 (December 31, 2022 - \$517,657) and the largest mortgage was \$14,174,346 (December 31, 2022 - \$13,636,732) with a recorded impairment of \$6,553,056 (December 31, 2022 - \$5,307,662 (Restated - Note 4)).
+The collective gross value of the loans increased year over year due to property taxes and legal expenses paid related to the efforts to collect the loans.